 In Myanmar, there there is an urgent need to improve linkage to care for patients with viral hepatitis.
 This will lead to better management and gradual elimination, and will in turn decrease the number of people who contract and die from liver cancer.
 Improving linkage to care will require focus on and investment in various factors where significant barriers to progress remain.

 The Myanmar Liver Symposium provided a forum for these key stakeholders to explore these barriers and consider practical ways forward to better manage and eventually eliminate viral hepatitis in Myanmar.
 Key outcomes included:

-Community Partners Internaional will continue to work with the Myanmar Liver Foundation, the B. K. Kee Foundation and all stakeholders to combat the threat of viral heptatis in Myanmar.
+CPI will continue to work with the Liver Foundation (Myanmar), the B. K. Kee Foundation and all stakeholders to combat the threat of viral hepatitis in Myanmar.